 What Causes Carsickness in Dogs?

-There is usually one of two reasons for dogs to get carsick: physical or psychological.
+Dogs usually get carsick for physical or psychological.
 And sometimes the latter can cause the former.

 Dogs may also suffer from car-related anxiety.
-If, for example, your dog’s first few car trips resulted in being car sick and vomiting, she may start to associate the car with being sick.
-Or a dog may associate being in the car with unpleasant or traumatic things, like a trip to the vet or being separated from her litter.
-She may see the car as the cause of her stress and nausea.
+If, for example, your dog’s first few car trips resulted in being car sick and vomiting, they may start to associate the car with being sick.
+Or a dog may associate being in the car with unpleasant or traumatic things, like a trip to the vet or being separated from their litter.
+They may see the car as the cause of her stress and nausea.

 Regardless of the cause, if every car ride turns into something out of a horror movie and ends with a very unhappy dog and a car that needs a thorough cleaning, there are things you can do.